Tax Guide for Restaurant Owners

 • Hot bakery goods and hot beverages that are sold for a separate price.

 Sales of those products must be separately accounted for and supported by documents, such as guest checks and cash register tapes.
-The cash register should have a separate key for cold food sold to-go or some other way of denoting such sales.
-Without adequate documentation, 100 percent of your sales are subject to tax under the 80/80 rule.
+The cash register should have a separate key for cold food sold to go or some other way of denoting such sales.
+Without adequate documentation, 100 percent of your sales are taxable.

-If you are starting a new restaurant, changing your menu or the way you serve food at your existing restaurant, you may want to test for the 80/80 rule.
+If you are starting a new restaurant, changing your menu, or changing the way you serve food at your existing restaurant, you may want to test for the 80-80 rule.

-The 80/80 rule is applied on a location-by-location basis.
-If you have multiple locations, each must be considered separately.
+The 80-80 rule is applied on a location-by-location basis.
+If you have multiple locations, you must consider each separately.

 For more information, see publication 22, Dining and Beverage Industry.